 All you awesome kids who have gone through our School of Pipsology probably know that since Canada is one of the top oil producers in the world, the Canadian dollar usually benefits when the price of oil increases.
 Remember that consumers will have to exchange their money for some Loonies in order to acquire the black crack.

 And it’s not only the comdoll that stands to benefit from the ruckus!
-This may also be bullish for the euro and the pound given that the rise in oil prices could translate to higher inflation, which has become one of the concerns of the ECB and BOE.
+This may also be bullish for the euro and the pound gave that the rise in oil prices could translate to higher inflation, which has become one of the concerns of the ECB and BOE.

 Of course, let’s not forget that political instability and investor confidence don’t go well together.
-If risk aversion kicks in, the Greenback’s safe haven status could be highlighted, and could send the currency scurrying up the charts.
+If risk aversion kicks in, the Greenback’s safe-haven status could be highlighted and could send the currency scurrying up the charts.